AustinCodingAcademy/student-gitbook/wine-and-web.md

  * Development / Design Team experience
  * Soft skills

-Extension - Host on gh-pages
+Extension - Host your website gh-pages

+---
 ## Learning Teams & Iterative Design
----

 We’re going to be partnering up today, so please sit a little closer to your partner.
 You should be able to see their computer screen clearly.

-Your support network here today will resemble the Learning Teams we have in our Intro classes.
+Your support network here today will resemble the Learning Teams we have in our Intro classes, which are based on Agile Development teams.

 Many people still believe the tropes about developers sitting in a basement or a van, eating HotPockets and drinking Mountain Dew.

-In reality, teams of developers, designers, marketers, salespeople, accountants, and managers all work together to create products and features using iterative design cycles involving actionable customer feedback.
+In reality, teams of developers, designers, marketers, salespeople, accountants, and managers all work together to create products and features using iterative design cycles.
+This process involves testing features and acting on customer feedback.

 Ever seen the apps on your phone ‘updating’?
-That’s iterative Design and Development teams using feedback from real customers to create new and enjoyable experiences.
+That’s Iterative Design and Agile Development teams using feedback from real customers to create new and enjoyable experiences.

-Paired programming is one of the most effective ways that Iterative Design teams and web developers learn, so we'll be working in teams today.
+Paired programming is one of the most effective ways that Iterative Design teams and web developers learn, so we'll be working with partners today and iterating through our designs to optimize for increasingly better user experience.

+---
 ## Creating a web page
----

 Modern browsers read ‘code’ from servers to create web pages that you see on your computer using commands written in HTML, CSS, and Javascript.

 Most developers use Chrome, but some others you might be familiar with are Safari and Internet Explorer.

-1. The browser reads and readys the HTML (content - words, images) using semantic
+1. The browser reads and readys the HTML (content - words, images) using semantic tags
 1. The browser uses CSS to style the content (sizing, colors, spacing, alignment, etc)
 1. The browser ‘renders’ the formatted content on our computer screens
 1. Javascript makes the page dynamic (but we won’t be using JS quite yet)

+---
 ## HTML

----
+Let's quickly review the basics -

 [HyperText Markup Language (HTML)](https://en.wikipedia.org/wiki/HTML) is the standard markup language for creating web pages and web applications.

 With Cascading Style Sheets (CSS), and JavaScript, it forms a triad of cornerstone technologies for the World Wide Web.[1]